Monday, April 28, 2025

 Where Truman Capote Never Traveled

 A month before my first Bangkok Thanksgiving, I’d spent time at the infamous Peachy Guesthouse to visit a friend and met the equally infamous Jim Eckhardt.
-When this gentleman discovered I’d be spending this holiday alone, he immediately took charge of the situation.
+When this gentleman discovered I’d be spending the holiday alone, he immediately took charge of the situation.

 “Come and join me at Bourbon Street,” he said, “It’s owned by a guy from Louisiana who used to work on the oil rigs, and he knows how to do this right--turkey with all the trimmings--just like home.”